Kalaimanokahoʻowaha: Birth and family

 Kalaimanokahoʻowaha was the son of the aliʻi nui of the island of Hawaiʻi, Keaweʻopala and Moana Wahine.
 He was given the nickname ka naʻina which, in the Hawaiian language means: "The conquering".
 His paternal grandfather was Alapainui and his maternal grandmother was ʻIlikiāmoana.
-He would have inherited the rule of Hawaii from his father, the usurping ruler but his father was overthrown and killed by Kalaniʻōpuʻu.
+His father was overthrown and killed by Kalaniʻōpuʻu.
 He would serve under the new kings as kaukau aliʻi.
 He married his half sister Hakau.
 Their shared mother was Moana and her father Heulu.
 Together the couple would have at least two children, Hao (K) and Kiʻilaweau (k).
 Hao's line leads to Bernice Pauahi Bishop and Kiʻilaweau to Keelikōlani.

 Greeting Cook

 Upon Cook's first arrival to Hawaii, Kanaina was one of two chiefs to first greet the navigator.
 One of the ship's crew writes:

 Kanaina had been of help to the European explorers from very early on, even after a scuffle between the crew of Resolution and an islander when the chief had urged him to suggest an obviously over-inflated price for his pig.
 Many of the other chiefs were less respectful of the newcomers and stole from them.
 An islander had grabbed a chisel and tongs and jumped overboard.
 Cook and James King searched a beach under harassment from the townspeople of the Island.
 Cooks had to make threats of firing his weapon in the air with little success in intimidating the crowds.

-When Cook was on the beach with the King in hand, a group of islanders began to gather en masse on the surrounding beach.
-In the melee Cook struck the chief first with the flat part of his sword.
-Kalaimanokahoʻowaha immediately seized Cook and held him in his grip when the king's attendant, a lower ranking chief named Nuaa, stabbed Cook from behind.
-Sheldon Dibble says that Cook shot and killed the man who struck him with a stone and also struck Kanaina, who quickly seized the explorer.
-Cook is said to have let out a groan when an islander struck him on the head knocking him to the ground where he dropped and lost his musket.
-As he was rising, he was stabbed by one of the chiefs.

-Charles Kanaina was named after the high chief using his nickname, Kanaʻina.